Taylor Swift Says Goodbye to 2020 in a Beary Unique Way - E! Online

 On Dec.
 31, the "Betty" artist, who released not one but two surprise albums in 2020, posted a photo of her dressed up like the animal on Instagram.

-"Bye 2020," she wrote. "it's been weird."
+"Bye 2020," she wrote.
+"It's been weird."

 Though the comments were turned off on her Instagram post, fans over on Twitter speculated about the meaning behind the costume.
 After all, Taylor loves an Easter egg and has previously hinted at major career moves with cryptic social media posts.